 validate_password plugin (available as of

-MySQL 5.6.6) can be used to test passwords and improve security.
+MySQL 5.6.6) serves to test passwords and improve security.
+The

 This plugin implements two capabilities: